Churn Survey Questions & Template: Reducing Customer Churn

 In this blog post, you will learn what churn surveys are, get to see some examples, how to create them, as well as how to act on them.

 - A customer churn survey is a type of survey conducted to understand why customers are leaving or canceling their subscription, service, or contract with a company.

 - Conducting a churn survey allows you to access valuable feedback from customers, enabling you to proactively address issues, increase customer retention, and automate personalized in-app responses to potentially reduce customer churn rate.

 - A churn survey template typically includes a series of questions designed to gather information and insights from customers who have churned.

 - By utilizing an in-app engagement tool like Userpilot, you can easily create customized churn surveys without coding, automate responses based on answers, A/B test different surveys, and analyze survey responses, all within a single tool, saving time and effort for your developers.
 Book a demo today!

 Churn surveys (aka customer loss surveys, exit surveys, or cancellation surveys) are a subset of micro surveys – they consist of short questions sent after a user decides to cancel or downgrade the subscription plan.

-Using in-app churn surveys vs email gives you a chance to change your users’ minds by automating personalized in-app responses based on their reasons to leave (we’ll explore this later).
+- Using in-app customer surveys gives you a chance to change your users’ minds by automating personalized in-app responses based on their reasons to leave.